Harrindy/Multiplex/README.md

 To run the code:

-    1. Download the files ArrayMultiplex.R, Array.cpp, and Hierarchical.cpp to your computer.
+    1. Download the files ArrayMultiplex.R, Array.cpp, and Hierarchical.cpp.
-    2. Open R (or Rstudio) and make sure that R (or Rstudio) can access the Rcpp files Array.cpp and Hierarchical.cpp.
+    2. Open R (or Rstudio) and make sure that R (or Rstudio) can access the two Rcpp files.
     3. Run ArrayMultiplex.R.

 To reproduce the analysis (Tables 2 and 3) in the real data example (Section 5) of this article:

-    1. Download the files IowaSHLdata.csv (this is the data file), IowaSHLresults.R, Array.cpp, and Hierarchical.cpp to your computer.
+    1. Download the files IowaSHLdata.csv (this is the data file), IowaSHLresults.R, Array.cpp, and Hierarchical.cpp.
-    2. Open R (or Rstudio) and make sure that R (or Rstudio) can access the Rcpp files, Array.cpp and Hierarchical.cpp, and the data file IowaSHLdata.csv.
+    2. Open R (or Rstudio) and make sure that R (or Rstudio) can access the two Rcpp files and the data file.
     3. Run IowaSHLresults.R.